tomjwells/coti-node-images/README.md

 The instructions for building the Docker image using Github actions are in the file [.github/workflows/update-image.yml](https://github.com/tj-wells/coti-node-images/blob/master/.github/workflows/update-image.yml).

 Most of the workflow file is common to GitHub actions that build a container image and upload it to a container registry.
-The only non-stadard step performed, is that a script called [create-properties](https://github.com/tj-wells/coti-node-images/blob/master/create-properties) is included. `[create-properties](https://github.com/tj-wells/coti-node-images/blob/master/create-properties)`is used to generate a `fullnode.properties` file using environment variables passed to the container, and downloads the appropriate clusterstamp file.
+The only non-stadard step performed, is that a script called [create-properties](https://github.com/tj-wells/coti-node-images/blob/master/create-properties) is included. `create-properties` is a script that generates a `fullnode.properties` file using environment variables passed to the container, and downloads the appropriate clusterstamp file.

 # Previous Builds